Anshc22/Sportify-Hotkeys-Toastify-/README.md

 -The icon for the toastify app does not appear on the taskbar or in the context window , to close it click on the close icon or close the cmd window.
   -This is important as if its minimised or in the background won't be able to bring it up.

--If after entering the creds for the first time it closes just reopen the exe.

 ## Code for the project is posted as well if interested.